jaycen/Deezix-Hack/README.md

 The Ghoul attacks back, rolling 2d6 (2 HD) resulting in 4, 3.
 The Ghoul has 2 claw attacks, so it re-rolls all non-6s for its second attack.
 The results are now 1, 6.
 The damage is reduced by Galadan's AC (2) to a minimum of 1 damage.

 Galadan must make a saving throw against the Ghoul paralysis, rolling 4d6 (2 SPR + 2 SB) resulting in no 6s.
 He fails the saving throw and becomes paralyzed.

+---
+# Balance Notes
+To maintain compatibility with old-school and OSR adventure modules, these rules aim to generate roughly similar outcomes in combat that would occur using B/X or similar rules.
+However, some balance considerations should be acnkowledged due to the differences in game mechanics.
+- PCs are tougher at early levels due to their relatively-higher HP compared to monsters of equivilant HD.
+- Armor is strong!
+Especially as higher HD monsters with multiple attacks are encountered.
+- Damage in general is constrained more tightly than in B/X due to the effectiveness of armor and the re-roll mechanic for multiple attackes.
+This makes combat outcomes more deterministic.
+Players should keep this in mind when deciding whether or not to charge into battle.